 The card is a charge card, which means there’s no credit limit.
 While that doesn’t mean unlimited spending, it does mean that you’ll get more flexibility as you use the card regularly.

-The main drawback of the card is that it charges a $250 annual fee, but it’s waived the first year.
-And if you need the extra time to pay off your credit card bill, the steep fee could still save you money in interest.
+The main drawback of the card is that it charges a annual fee.
+But if you need the extra time to pay off your credit card bill, the steep fee could still save you money in interest.

 If you spend a lot of time driving to construction sites or taking your crew out to lunch, the belongs in your wallet.